we are doing

 OUR MISSION is to inspire action towards racial restoration by engaging relationally in our communities.

-RIDE WITH US in the Hotter'N Hell bike ride in Wichita Falls, Texas on Saturday August 28, 2021 and help raise support for Hope Farm–a leadership program in Fort Worth, Texas guiding at-risk boys to become Christ-centered men of integrity.
+JOIN OUR TEAM for the Hotter'N Hell bike ride in Wichita Falls, Texas on August 26th, 2023 and help raise support for Hope Farm–a leadership program in Fort Worth, Texas guiding at-risk boys to become Christ-centered men of integrity.

 TEXT HFRIDE to 44321